 Read our 2020 Report Card for Lawrence.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lawrence is shown as a purple triangle. (analysis methodology)
+Lawrence is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Brenda Lawrence sits on the following committees:

-Lawrence was the primary sponsor of 1 bill that was enacted:
+Lawrence was the primary sponsor of 3 bills that were enacted:

 Lawrence sponsors bills primarily in these issue areas: